THE ITALIAN INDIRECT OBJECT PRONOUNS

 What is a pronoun?

-A pronoun is a word like you, her, him, them, that we use to see who is affected by the action of the verb.
+A pronoun is a word like you, her, him, them, that we use to see who is affected by the verb’s action.

 There two types of pronouns in Italian, direct object pronouns and indirect object pronouns